 New fee for rainwater

-Areas of interests / 21 September 2018
+Real estate and investment process / 21 September 2018

 On 1 January 2018, a new act – the Water Law – will come into force.
 This act, still at the stage of work on it, evoked numerous controversies, in particular with regard to the estimated growth of fees for water extraction from one’s own water intake points.
 Nevertheless, a change of the method of calculation and payment of fees for water extraction and waste water removal has become a fact.
 Is it really such a big change and what does it mean in practice for the owners of real estate?